therealkeyisme/JSbot/README.md

 # JSbot
- A recreation of babybot in javascript
+ A recreation of babybot in javascript.